-You just arrived in the Napa Valley to a forecast of nonstop rain showers, and your carefully planned itinerary of outdoor activities is down the drain.
+You just arrived in the Napa Valley to a forecast of rain, and you're concerned about your carefully planned itinerary of outdoor activities.
 Not to worry!
-There are still plenty of fun and delicious things to occupy your visit to the wine country.
+Even with rainy weather in the forecast, it rarely rains the entire day and the green grass, rainbows, and crisp, fresh air will ensure your trip will still be beautifully memorable.
+And even in the wettest weather, there are plenty of fun and delicious ways to fill your days in wine country.
 A few to consider:

 Rain or shine, it may just be the best day you’ve spent in the Napa Valley after all.